iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 ![Result of extension by random neuron with rectified linear non-linearity on logarithmic scale.](/images/localminimum/experiments_3.png)

 One can think of different ways on how to improve the initialization of the network so that it results in better objective values.
 For example, multiple neuron "candidates" can be sampled and the one is selected which yields the best objective improvement.
 What I however found more efficient is to make some random changes to the network weights and save the change if it leads to objective improvement.
-With larger number of changes I get better results, summarized in the following plot for the tanh non-linearity:
+With a larger number of changes I get better results, summarized in the following plot for the tanh non-linearity:

 ![Result of extension by random neuron with random permutation of network and with tanh non-linearity on logarithmic scale.](/images/localminimum/experiments_4.png)